anmolbhardwaj17/piano/README.md

 # Online Piano Player
-An online piano player, one day project to refine JS skills.
+An online piano player

+One day project to refine JS skills.

 Used audiosynth.js to create sounds.